 Malicious Actors Abuse Cloud Tunneling

-Cloud technologies are powerful tools that can be used to enhance an organization’s efficiency and provide greater security.
+Cloud technologies are powerful tools that can be used to enhance an organisation’s efficiency and provide greater security.
 However, the lack of visibility into deployed assets by IT teams and security staff may present challenges when managing these systems.
 It leaves room for attackers who use unconventional methods at their disposal—attacks that would otherwise go unnoticed without full access monitoring capabilities.

 We recently observed malicious actors abusing cloud tunnels, a service used by both individuals and businesses.
 This service is used to expose the internal systems to the internet by relaying traffic through cloud-based infrastructure.
 In enterprise settings, these kinds of services are used by developers to test and deploy code, as well as to make certain services available to select users on the internet.
 In other words, cloud tunnelling serves as a convenient tool that allows users to deploy local development services without needing to configure network firewalls and register domain names.

-Cloud Misconfiguration Remains an Issue for Organizations
+Cloud Misconfiguration Remains an Issue for Organisations

 The container market is expected to grow over the next five years, making it one of if not the fastest growing segments in cybersecurity.
 However, it also poses potential risks along with any security flaws within individual components that make up these platforms themselves.